What is an arthroscope?

 Joints most often examined with arthroscopy

-The joints most often examined using arthroscopy include the following:
+The joints most often examined using arthroscopy include:

-The following are the conditions most frequently discovered during an arthroscopic
+The following are the conditions most often found during an arthroscopic procedure:

 Inflammation.
 This includes in the lining (synovium) of the knee, shoulder, elbow,

 Rotator cuff tendon tears, impingement syndrome, and recurrent dislocations in the